Spelkington/spelkington.github.io/_posts/2021-08-05-Because-I-Cannot-Draw.md

 > [A] power-user [could cash] cash out and [buy] a car to get to and from college – all from developing a popular game on ROBLOX.
 This is the kind of story we can’t wait to tell.

-Hm.
-Interesting.
+That's not *quite* the direction things went.

 ### The Part Where Spencer Does Some Math

 Since DevEx was released, I've heard stories of full-time developers *leaving their jobs* to develop on the platform.
-Success could be lucrative: [Welcome to Bloxburg](https://www.roblox.com/games/185655149/Welcome-to-Bloxburg?refPageId=1a66a306-0aaf-43d7-b20e-70b66bf107f4#!/about), one of a number of games that filled in the *Town And City* genre gap after *Robloxaville* and *Lakeside* became deprecated by the Filtering Enabled update, has been played **4.8 billion** times as of writing.
+Success could be lucrative: [Welcome to Bloxburg](https://www.roblox.com/games/185655149/Welcome-to-Bloxburg?refPageId=1a66a306-0aaf-43d7-b20e-70b66bf107f4#!/about), one of a number of games that filled in the *Town And City* genre gap after *ROBLOXaville* and *Lakeside* became deprecated by the Filtering Enabled update, has been played **4.8 billion** times as of writing.

 **Billion.** With a *"B"*.
 4,800,000,000.

 That's a lot of zeroes.

 The game offers users a premium pass as an in-game purchase.
-This is a pretty common way to offer users a bit of extra bang for their buck by providing small bonus features - *Robloxaville* did the same thing at one point.
+This is a pretty common way to offer users a bit of extra bang for their buck by providing small bonus features - *ROBLOXaville* did the same thing at one point.
 How much do you think they could make off of a feature like that?

 Unfortunately for us, exact numbers are hard to find.
 ROBLOX stopped showing how many times in-game purchases were sold, no doubt to stop people from snooping around at how much developers make.
 That being said, we'll make an assumption off of *ROBLOXaville*'s conversion rates: For every 10,000 player visits, 5 people will splurge on a premium pass at a purchase rate of 0.05%.
 That doesn't look too impressive - *yet.*